-The important question that will sooner or later arise for any API vendor is whether to make the source code open.
+The important question which sooner or later will stand in any API vendor's way is making the source code open.
 This decision has both advantages and disadvantages:

-- You will improve the knowledge of the brand, and some respect will be paid to you by the IT community. - Given that your code is finely written and commented. - You will receive some additional feedback, ideally in the form of pull requests from third-party developers. - You will also receive a number of inquiries and comments ranging from useless to obviously provocative ones, to which you will have to respond politely. - Donating code to open source makes developers trust the company more, and affects their readiness to rely on the platform. - However, it also increases risks, both from an information security point of view and in terms of the product, as a dissatisfied community might fork your repository and create a competing product.
+- You will improve the knowledge of the brand, and some respect will be paid to you by the IT community. - That's given your code is finely written and commented. - You will get some additional feedback ideally, pull requests from third-party developers - And you will also get a number of inquiries and comments ranging from useless to obviously provocative ones, to which you will have to respond politely. - Donating code to open source makes developers trust the company more, and affects their readiness to rely on the platform. - But it also increases risks, both from the information security point of view and from the product one, as a dissatisfied community might fork your repo and create a competing product.

-Finally, just the preparations to make the code open might be very expensive.
-You need to clean the code, switch to open building and testing tools, and remove all references to proprietary resources.
-This decision is to be made very cautiously after considering all pros and cons.
-We might add that many companies try to reduce the risks by splitting the API code into two parts: the open one and the proprietary one.
-Additionally, the risks could be mitigated by selecting a license that disallows harming the company's interests by using the open-sourced code (for example, by prohibiting selling hosted solutions or by requiring the derivative works to be open-sourced as well).
+Finally, just the preparations to make the code open might be very expensive: you need to clean the code, switch to open building and testing tools, and remove all references to proprietary resources.
+This decision is to be made very cautiously, after having all pros and cons elaborated over.
+We might add that many companies try to reduce the risks by splitting the API code into two parts, the open one and the proprietary one, and also by selecting a license that disallows harming the company's interests by using the open-sourced code (for example, by prohibiting selling hosted solutions or by requiring the derivative works to be open-sourced as well).